 MSST 1004: Special Subjects in Manuscript Studies

 A variable content course designed to take advantage of distinguished visiting scholars who will offer special seminars in their areas of expertise, illustrating how they use manuscript materials in their own research: the jewel in the crown of the programme.
-The majority of these Special Subjects will run at the American Academy, and will focus upon topics that draw upon the resources available in Rome and elsewhere in Italy.
+The majority of these Special Subjects will run in Rome, and will focus upon topics that draw upon the unique resources available in Rome and elsewhere in Italy.
 Can be repeated as content changes.

 MSST 2000: Final Project

 The graduating project for those students pursuing the diploma stream.
 The topic of the Final Project will be developed in consultation with a supervisor chosen by the student from amongst the faculty who taught the courses in which the student enrolled.
 The Project must be built around original manuscript codices or archival materials, and show the application of the technical skills acquired in previous coursework within the research undertaken.
 All faculty involved in teaching the students will serve as readers of the Final Project.

 Courses will be available on a rotating basis, with two of the above courses being offered each summer.
 Students accepted to the programme may choose either simply to enrol for a single summer, that is, for the two courses offered in any given year; or, by taking four courses over two consecutive summers, and completing a Final Project, they can qualify for the Diploma in Manuscript Studies.